AdaptableTools/example-adaptable-angular-aggrid/README.md

 AdapTable Angular is the Angular Framework version of AdapTable - the market-leading, low code AG Grid Add-On.

-This template is particularly useful if you wish to build a very small demo for Support purposes.

 For full information on how to use AdapTable Angular see the [AdapTable Documentation](https://docs.adaptabletools.com/guide/angular-overview).

 ## Versions and Dependencies